 The political, economic, cultural and environmental significance of the Asia-Pacific has never been greater and our research is focused on these four aspects.

-Whether it is tensions on the Korean peninsula, China’s Belt and Road Initiative or the effects of global warming on Pacific nations and their peoples, Victoria University researchers are providing valuable analysis and insight.
+Whether it is tensions on the Korean peninsula, China’s Belt and Road Initiative or the effects of global warming on Pacific nations and their peoples, Victoria University of Wellington researchers are providing valuable analysis and insight.

-Victoria University was chosen as host and lead institution for two of the New Zealand government’s three new Centres of Asia-Pacific Excellence (CAPEs), cross-institutional centres focused on research and teaching about language, culture, politics and economics.
+Victoria University of Wellington was chosen as host and lead institution for two of the New Zealand government’s three new Centres of Asia-Pacific Excellence (CAPEs), cross-institutional centres focused on research and teaching about language, culture, politics and economics.
 We are leading the CAPEs for Southeast Asia and Latin America.

 Our Centre for Strategic Studies has for three consecutive years been named one of the top three think-tanks in Southeast Asia, Australia and the Pacific in the prestigious Global Go To Think Tank Report.
 The report ranks the Centre in the top 40 best university-affiliated think tanks worldwide.